-7 Social Engineering
+O Social Engineering

-Social engineering is a type of "hacking" that uses real, wellintentioned people to carry out its schemes, rather than intricate lines of code.
+Social engineering is a type of "hacking" that uses real, well-intentioned people to carry out its schemes, rather than intricate lines of code.

-This is especially effective for gathering sensitive information that can later be used in another type of attack - e-mail passwords used for phishing scams, for example.
+This is especially effective for gathering sensitive information that can later be used in another type of attack e-mail passwords used for phishing scams, for example.
 Maybe your IT guy receives a call from the "secretary" of one of your clients, pretending that they're experiencing problems with your service due to some firewall, a problem that your IT professional is more than happy to help out with.
 Before you know it, the caller knows the ins and outs of your entire security system, or lack thereof.
 Social engineers have been known to use phone company customer service departments, Facebook and other services to gather Social Security or credit card numbers, prepare for digital robbery and even change the passwords to your central data network security.

-Password Hacking

-You may think that your passwords are clever and complicated,

-"When running a company, it's vital to have a dedicated security team, equipped with the most up-to-theminute security technology, on your side to protect you from these malicious cyber threats." filled with exclamation points and random numbers, but it's rarely enough.
+3 Password Hacking You may think that your passwords are clever and complicated, filled with exclamation points and random numbers, but it's rarely enough.
 With information gathered carefully from social engineering or a simple check on your employees' social media accounts, hackers can easily use brute-force to figure out that your password is the name of the family dog, followed by your anniversary (for example).
 That's if they didn't already manage to steal your password through one of the techniques listed above.